cvarma2311/workflow-automation-stack/ansible_swarm_setup/ANSIBLE_SWARM_AUTOMATION_PLAN.md

 This document outlines the plan to create a self-contained Ansible project that automates the entire process of building a Docker Swarm cluster and deploying the MinIO and Prefect application stacks.

-The goal is to start with a set of fresh Ubuntu VMs and end with a running, multi-node application cluster, with all steps managed by Ansible.
+The goal is to start with a set of fresh Ubuntu VMs and end with a running, multi-node application cluster, with all steps managed by Ansible. **This plan uses MinIO's native distributed mode for resilient object storage.**

 ## 2. Ansible Project Structure